Brightline: Origins and history

 In January 2021, the company stated that service would begin again in "late 2021," contrary to their earlier estimate of the third quarter of 2021.
-The company says that most station and operations staff will be brought back approximately 30–60 days before service resumes.
-Throughout January 2021 and May 2021, the trains ran with no passengers occasionally in order to test an upgraded corridor between the West Palm Beach and Miami train stations.
-Service resumed on November 8, 2021, between West Palm Beach and Miami, with the Orlando line approximately 70% complete.
+The company said that most station and operations staff would be brought back approximately 30–60 days before services resumed.
+Throughout January 2021 and May 2021, the trains ran occasionally with no passengers, in order to test an upgraded corridor between the West Palm Beach and Miami train stations.
+Services resumed on November 8, 2021, between West Palm Beach and Miami.